Sasha (Jamaican musician)

-Christine Chin (born 1974), better known by her stage names Sasha and Sista Sasha, is a Jamaican dancehall recording artist, presently recording gospel music.
+Christine Chin (born 1974), better known by her stage names Sasha and Sista Sasha, is a Jamaican dancehall musician, presently recording gospel music.

 Born in Kingston, Jamaica, she was raised in Queens, New York City.
 Her first big hit was Dat Sexy Body.
 In 1998, she wrote "Dat Sexy Body", composed on a variation of the "Bookshelf" riddim, which was later remixed with famous reggaeton artist Ivy Queen.
 Her biggest hit is "I'm Still in Love with You" with fellow dancehall musician Sean Paul.

 In the 2000s, she started a hair salon business.
 She became a Christian in 2008 and changed her stage name, and stated that she would no longer perform the songs that made her famous.

 Career

 Early career and Come Again

 She wrote her first rap at age 11, and as a student at August Martin High School, the young teen first performed professionally at Brooklyn's Biltmore Ballroom, modelling herself after such childhood idols as rap's greatest female act, Salt-N-Pepa, as well as Jamaican female rapper Shelly Thunder.

 Then, all at once, Sasha went from being a student and "popular chick" in class to a professional.
 "We snuck out to see Shabba Ranks, and he was calling for a girl to get onstage and dance.
 All my friends were yelling out, 'She doesn't want to dance, she wants to sing!'"
 Sasha took the mic and busted a freestyle that brought down the house.
 Shabba's management, being so impressed with her display invited her to make some demo recordings, right then and there.
 Not two weeks went by before Steely & Clevie, computer dancehall's whiz team, heard her demos and sought her out in New York.
 They flew her to Jamaica to write and cut her first record, the hardcore rap "Kill the Bitch."
 The album was released by Island on the Bogle compilation alongside tracks by established stars Buju Banton and Papa San.
 Sasha's track was picked as a standout by stateside DJs, and it has played for literally years in the hip-hop underground.
 At 16, Sasha was touring worldwide with all of dancehall's biggest names, and learning her craft through a variety of experiences.

 Sasha released her debut album titled "Come Again" in 1997 on Anchor Records.